Guide

 Below is an overview of the key amendments that were added to the Renters (Reform) Bill by the House of Commons at the report stage on 24 April 2024.

-The process of implementation is confusing following these amendments, so we recommend reading this detailed blog, ‘When exactly will Section 21 be abolished?’ by leading housing lawyer and Partner at JMW Solicitors, David Smith, who specialises in property rights.
+The process of implementation is confusing following these amendments, so we recommend reading this explanatory blog, ‘When exactly will Section 21 be abolished?’ by leading housing lawyer and Partner at JMW Solicitors, David Smith, who specialises in property rights.

 Clause 30: Delayed abolition of Section 21